mlocati/docker-php-extension-installer/README.md

 RUN install-php-extensions gd xdebug
 ```
-Alternative which do not incrise image size with tool
+Alternative that does not increase the image size with the tool
 ```
 RUN  --mount=type=bind,from=mlocati/php-extension-installer:1.5,source=/usr/bin/install-php-extensions,target=/usr/local/bin/install-php-extensions \
       install-php-extensions pcntl